mohit5189/DeliveryApp/README.md

 # DestinationsSample

-To run this project, you just need to take checkout and run direct.
-Pod files has been commited along with project to avoid any hurdles.
+To run this project, please follow following steps:

+1. Open terminal and go to project folder where .podfile is stored.
+2. Run pod install.
+3. Once command run successfully, go to project folder and open workspace file in xcode.

 # Unit Testing frameworks

-I have used Quick/Nimble framework to write unit test.
-Framework is basically for BDD (Behaviour driven development), so I tried to kept my test development to be focused on BDD instead of TDD ( Test driven development )
+- Used Nimble/Quick for unit testing purpose
+- Test cases are written with BDD (Behaviour driven development) approach.
+- XCUITest not covered in this sample.

 # Design patterns

 1. MVVM
-2. Adapter
+2. Adapter design pattern

 # Caching